-How many permanent or full-time faculty support your discipline (program)?
-2.0
+Enter the number of permanent or full-time faculty support your discipline (program)?

+2.0 Enter a number.

-For this past fall semester, what was your Full-time FTEF assigned to teach classes?
-2.0
+Link: Permanent Faculty and Staff Count For this past fall semester, what was your Fulltime FTEF assigned to teach classes?

+1.80

-For this past fall semester, what was your Part-time FTEF assigned to teach classes?
-1.73
+For this past fall semester, what was your Parttime FTEF assigned to teach classes?
+(Part-time FTEF = PT hourly and overload.)

+0.93

+Link: FTEF Data

+Link: FTEF Data

 List the classified and other permanent staff positions that support this discipline.
+If possible, include number of months and percentage workload.

-Kellis Neidiffer, ADA
+Kellis Neidiffer, EHPS ADA

+Link: Permanent Faculty and Staff Count

-List additional hourly staff that support this discipline and/or department
+List additional hourly staff that support this discipline and/or department.
+Include weekly hours.

 PROGRAM INFORMATION

 In this section, you are asked to consider and evaluate your programs, including their program learning outcomes, the annual number of completions, goals for completions, and enrollment and efficiency trends.

 PROGRAM LEARNING OUTCOMES

-Begin this section by reviewing the Program Review reports for programs and courses in Nuventive Improve (TracDat).
+Begin this section by reviewing the Program Review reports for programs and courses in Nuventive Improve.
 All active course and program learning outcomes should be systematically assessed over a 3-year cycle.
 First, look at program learning outcomes.

-- Program = Leads to a degree or certificate - Discipline = A group of courses within a discipline
+- Program = Leads to a degree or certificate

+- Discipline = A group of courses within a discipline
-Programs will be able to complete program completion and outcome questions.

 How well do your program's learning outcomes communicate the scope and depth of the degree/certificate offered?
+Please explain.

+^{}Programs will be able to complete program completion and outcome questions.